AshnahKhalidKhan/google-xyz/README.md

 git add . -> add all changes (that is what the dot in the end is for) to the Git staging area; it allows you to select which changes you want to include in your next commit.
 Without using git add, no changes would be recorded in the commit. git commit -m "descriptive commit message" -> basically the actual command that commits all changes to the repository git push origin <branch name> -> pushes all commits to the branch (in our case, branch name will be 'main'); basically updates the branch with all commits
+- So, I am back.
+Need to fix this git not committing issue.
+Let's see what I can do.
+- I fixed the git not committing issue!
+Had to generate a Personal Access Token for this laptop.
+I think I should include the steps here, but maybe if I make that many projects, I won't need to remember (???)
+Who knows?
+Let's take things one step at a time.
+- Fixing the git not committing issue:
+(On laptop) Windows Credential Manager > Windows Credentials > git:https://github.com > Remove > (On github.com website) Profile > Settings > Developer Settings > Enter all details and give all permissions > Generate Token > Copy and save somewhere > (On laptop) Open the terminal on VS Code > git push origin main > (pop-up) Token > Enter token you just copied > OK

 #### Other random thoughts I get while working on this:
 - I have realized when I first learn things, I need to watch the same videos multiple times sometimes before I understand them.
 What a roadblocker for progress, isn't it?
 - I just got an email from HR...
 I need to commit this and take a moment to reflect on everything.
 This is huge.
-- So, I am back.
-Need to fix this git not committing issue.
-Let's see what I can do.